CoreOrganizations/AstrOS/README.md

 ### ✨ Key Features

+- � **API-First AI Architecture** - Powered by GPT-OSS-20B (microsoft/wizardlm-2-8x22b) for intelligent responses
-- 🗣️ **Natural Language Control** - Control your system through voice or text commands
+- �🗣️ **Natural Language Control** - Ask any question or give any command in natural language
-- 🤖 **GPT-Powered Intelligence** - Bring your own OpenAI/OpenRouter API key for enhanced AI
+- 🤖 **GPT-Powered Intelligence** - OpenRouter integration with response customization system
+- 🧠 **Smart Local Tools** - Local execution combined with AI-generated intelligent responses
 - 🔒 **Privacy-First Design** - Your data stays local, you control what goes to the cloud
-- 🧩 **Plugin Ecosystem** - Extensible architecture with community-driven plugins
+- 🧩 **Plugin Ecosystem** - Extensible architecture with AI-enhanced community plugins
 - 🛡️ **Built on Ubuntu LTS** - Rock-solid foundation with excellent hardware support
 - 🌐 **Open Source** - Fully auditable, community-driven development
 - 💰 **Cost-Effective** - Use OpenRouter for cheaper API access than direct OpenAI